raymusvibe/mancala-repo/README.md

 ![Image of Mancala](documentation-images/mancala-frontend.png)

-## Fault Tolerance
-If at any time the connection to the service is lost (e.g. server restart), the frontend will try to re-establish a connection using a simple back-off algorithm for a short while before giving up.
-If a connection is re-established, the clients immediately request the correct game state from the service using a game object marked "DISRUPTED", after which players can resume play.

-The UI can get out of sync with the game object.
-If this occurs, the frontend first tries to resolve the issue by syncing with the local game object.
-If this fails, it requests the correct game state from the service and syncs with that.

 ## Technologies
 - `Spring Boot` , rapid application development framework used for building microservices applications in Java.
 - `JQuery/StompJS/CSS/HTML` , Technologies used to build the front-end and communicate with the backend.